ds199911/Embedded_Home_Fitness/README.txt

-The code is seprated in to four files fitness.ino is the main file of the program; It contains the setup and main loop and functions that uses the Adafruit_CircuitPlayground.h package. function.h is the header file for function.c. function.c contains the 4 functions analyze the input signal for the 4 exercise. pitches.h has the notes defined from https://www.arduino.cc/en/Tutorial/ToneMelody, which is used in the fitness.ino as a celebration music for compelte the entire workout.
+The code is seprated in to four files fitness.ino is the main file of the program; It contains the setup and main loop and functions that uses the Adafruit_CircuitPlayground.h package. function.h is the header file for function.c. function.c contains the 4 functions analyzing the input signal for the 4 exercises. pitches.h has the notes defined from https://www.arduino.cc/en/Tutorial/ToneMelody, which is used in the fitness.ino as a celebration music for compelte the entire workout.